maxromanovsky/neo4j-monitoring-procedure-example/README.md

 - Restart Neo4j
 - Check http://localhost:2004 - there shouldn't be a custom metric
 - Run cypher: `call example.monitoring`
-- Check http://localhost:2004 - there should be custom metrics (probably at the very top), starting with `com_graphaware_neo4j_monitoring_MonitorProcedure`
+- Check http://localhost:2004 - there should be custom metrics (probably at the very top), starting with `my_`

 # Original instructions